outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - if superpositions are a core physical structure of uncertainty, examine whether they can be used as a base for the optimal neural network structure, where core problem types are handled by subatomic particle type structures & other structures relevant to superpositions
     - applications
       - performing calculations in places with less gravity to speed them up and send them back to places with more gravity to get answers relatively quickly
+    - questions
+      - which change measurement syncs the best with time progression
+      - time speed factors:
+        - more interactions have to happen at larger scales
+        - fewer things change at large scales
+        - there are more randomness injection points at larger scales
+        - change-resistance (stability) occurs more at larger scales
+        - change measurability varies across scales

   - examine efficiencies from missing components
     - some functions are generated more quickly without a component, bc of the needs that the lack generates, which focuses generative processes on building alternate functions to fill the gap